Quotennial/quotennial.github.io/_posts/2019-05-05-dynamic-scraping.md

 Create a function to iterate through the original csv file and append the relevant lonagiufde and latitude values.
 We now have a clean data set that can be used with other location specific variables or distance related calculations.

 I hope this has been a useful run through of an example web-scraping project.
 Any thoughts or comments please let me know!
-You can find my socials on the left.